UzairAwanCode/Todo-App/todoapp/ReadMe.md

 1. npm add mongoose
 2. create db.ts in src and write code for connection
 3. import this in server.js after PORT variable

+# handle user Authentaaction on the server side
+1. Make folder user-modal.ts and write schema
+2. install npm add jsonwebtoken bcrypt for password security
+3. Create controller in user.controller.ts means write api which send's data to database
+4. Create route in routes/user.routes.ts file
+5. Go server.ts and register our route above application.port
+6. we can write application.use(express.json()) so that it can pass the body and go to db.ts and add collection name blossom-app after ?
+7. Set user login functionality first we have to send jsonwebtoken to the frontend so that we can validtated before fullfilling the result in user.controller.ts and also create types/index.d.ts to set interface
+8. create route in user.routes.ts